 - Add a comma (,) character at the beginning or the end of the list to retain all unnamed parameters.
-For example, myapp.example.com/customers|,lang matches both lang and any unnamed parameters. - Add the asterisk () character to the list to retain all parameters, including unnamed ones. - The remaining parameters (those that match the list of parameters) are sorted alphabetically.
+For example, myapp.example.com/customers|,lang matches both lang and any unnamed parameters. - Add the asterisk (\) character to the list to retain all parameters, including unnamed ones. - $\hbox{\small \bullet The remaining parameters (those that match the list of parameters) are sorted alphabetically.}$ org.forgerock.agents.wanted.http.url.param.list[1]=example.com/news|area,country,location,

 '''

-org. forgerock.agents.wanted.http.url.param.list \verb§[0]= myapp.example.com/news \verb§| area and all statements are a superior of the statement o
+org.forgerock.agents.wanted.http.url.param.list[\emptyset] = myapp.example.com/news | area and all statements and all statements are all statements are all statements and all statements are all statements are all statements are all statements and all statements are all statements are all statements and all statements are all statements are

 '''